tsv-stacks/fighting-game/README.md

 - [ ] Basic logic to mimic enemy AI
 - [ ] Additional characters / character select
 - [x] Add a cooldown on attack
+- [x] Restart the game using Enter
+- [x] Display restart game message
+- [x] Cannot do damage on gameover

 ## Credits